-Dactinomycin is a cancer treatment and is also known by its brand name, Cosmegen.
+Dactinomycin is a type of chemotherapy.
+It is also known as actinomycin D or by its brand name Cosmegen Lyovac.

-Dactinomycin works by damaging cancer cells' DNA.
-When DNA is damaged, a cell cannot divide into 2 new cells, so this helps to stop the cancer growing.
+Dactinomycin works by damaging the cancer cells' DNA.
+When DNA is damaged, a cell cannot divide into 2 new cells, so it helps to stop the cancer growing.

-You have dactinomycin into your bloodstream (intravenously).
-It is a yellow liquid.
+You have dactinomycin as a drip into your bloodstream (intravenously).

 Drugs into your bloodstream

 You have the treatment through a drip into your arm or hand.
 A nurse puts a small tube (a cannula) into one of your veins and connects the drip to it.

 You might need a central line.
 This is a long plastic tube that gives the drugs into a large vein, either in your chest or through a vein in your arm.
 It stays in while you’re having treatment, which may be for a few months.